If you’re based in South Africa and looking for the best trading platform in 2021 – you’ve got dozens of providers to choose from.

 If you're looking for the best trading platform in South Africa that is compatible with the MetaTrader series, AvaTrade might be the best option on the table.
 In fact, not only is the platform compatible with MT4, but also MT5.
 This allows you to trade from the comfort of your home in a fully-immersive manner.

 By this, we mean that MT4/5 via AvaTrade supports dozens of technical indicators, trading signals, chart drawing tools, and connectivity with forex EAs.
-With that said, AvaTrade also offers its own native trading platform that is available online or via an iOS/Android app.
+As well as allowing VIX trading, making it our best volatility 75 index broker as you can automate a VIX trading approach.
+AvaTrade also offers its own native trading platform that is available online or via an iOS/Android app.

 There is even the AvaOptions platform that is dedicated exclusively to options trading.
 When it comes to supported markets, everything at AvaTrade is packaged as a CFD instrument.
 Once again, this means you'll benefit from low fees, leverage, and short-selling capabilities.
 No commissions are charged by this platform, as everything is built into the spread.